 Lake Garda Holidays & How To Get To Lake Garda

 We had the pleasure of arriving in Lake Garda from Verona which is also along the same train line as Venice.
 So if you are exploring Venice or Verona, or looking for easily accessible airports then Verona and Venice are great.
 Our flight arrived in Verona and from there we took the train to Desenzano.
 We then based ourselves here first and explored the Southern towns on Lake Garda before moving to the northern side of the lake.
+To check train times and prices check out Omio which is fast becoming my go-to site for transport information.

 While I organise my trips from start to finish myself, that may not be the travel style of some of my readers.
 For itineraries and Lake Garda holiday packages, check out Exodus Travels which offers; Headwater – From the Dolomites to Lake Garda Self-Guided Cycling option.
 Check out Lastminute, Expedia and EasyJetHolidays for deals on flight and hotel packages.